sageserpent-open/americium/README.markdown

 1. Shrinks efficiently.
 1. Offers direct reproduction of a failing, minimised test case.
 1. Covers finite combinations of atomic cases without duplication when building composite cases.
-1. Gets out of the way of testing style - doesn't care about whether the test are pure functional or imperative, doesn't offer a DSL or try to structure your test suite.
+1. Gets out of the way of testing style - doesn't care about whether the tests are pure functional or imperative, doesn't offer a DSL or try to structure your test suite.
 1. Supports Scala and Java as first class citizens.
 1. Supports covariance of test case generation in Scala, so cases for a subclass can be substituted for cases for a